kdot34/rcos-status-updates/fall_2018/week_01.md

 ## This Week's Plan

+Do the official tutorial for React to familiarize

 > In this section, you can write about what you have planned for next week.

 > Examples: New Bugs to be fixed, Design choices

 ## Anything Blocking?

+No, things seem straightforward

 > In this section, you can write about any blockers that you are having trouble in the project.